 Israeli troops, backed by tanks and bulldozers, enter southern Gaza.

-Hamas leaders, Gaza’s effective rulers, have banned public prayers saying they are politicised and aimed at deepening divisions in Palestinian society.
+Hamas leaders, Gaza’s effective rulers, say they will ban the public prayers because they are politicised and aimed at deepening divisions in Palestinian society.

 Islam Shahwan, spokesperson for the Hamas Executive Force, said: “We will not allow anyone to break the decision of the government and we will strike with an iron fist all those who try to sabotage public order.”

-Soldiers killed six armed Palestinians in the Gaza Strip on Thursday as they approached a military position intending to launch an attack, according to an Israeli army officer.
+In related news, the Israeli army killed six armed Palestinians in the Gaza Strip on Thursday as they approached a military position intending to launch an attack, an Israeli army officer said.

 “Six Palestinians armed with assault rifles and grenades, who were approaching a military position in the Kissufim area, intending to attack, were killed during a combined air force and infantry action,” Colonel Shlomi Dahan said.

-The incursion came a day after Israel‘s defence minister said a broad operation inside the territory was inevitable.
+The incursion on Thursday came a day after Israel‘s defence minister said a broad operation inside the territory was inevitable.